Project – On record

 This project has been identified as an Equator Project |

-Consultation with local communities According to Friends of the Earth (FOE) Japan, there are signs that ''there was a failure to ensure proper information disclosure and obtain consent from residents''.
-For instance, FOE Japan states that media reported a meeting that officials held in October 2019 during which local residents were forced to sign papers agreeing to sell their farmland despite the price not being set yet.
-Furthermore, it is reported that some families that had been relocated for the construction of the Vung Ang I coal power plant were not informed that they would have to be relocated once more for the Vung Ang II coal power plant.
+Consultation with local communities According to Friends of the Earth (FOE) Japan, there are signs that ''there was a failure to ensure proper information disclosure and obtain consent from residents'' for the coal plant.
+Local residents were reportedly forced at a meeting in October 2019 to sign papers selling their farmlands without an agreed price.
+Furthermore, some families, including those that had been relocated for the Vung Ang I coal power plant, were not informed that they would have to be relocated once more for the Vung Ang II expansion.

 Other issues around consultation were already identified in the Environmental Impact Assessment that was signed off in 2011.
 Read more about these issues here.

-Climate change The Vietnamese government has demanded serious efforts to reduce global warming.
-In 2016 it announced that it would drop plans for further coal-fired power plants.
+The Vietnamese government announced in 2016 that it would drop plans for further coal-fired power plants.
 The Vietnam Sustainable Energy Alliance (VSEA) has, in cooperation with the WWF, published a study according to which Vietnam can supply 100% of its electricity demand from renewable energy, proving that there is no need for the plant in the first instance.

-Besides the fact that this coal power plant contradicts government demands and is not needed, its construction and operation will cause a worsening of climate change.
+As well as being counter to government climate rhetoric and being surplus to requirements, this plant's construction and operation will cause a worsening of climate change.
 All fossil fuel expansion is incompatible with the goals of the Paris Agreement and significantly decreases our chances of staying below 1.5°C of global warming.

 Water use is another environmental concern.
 The Vung Ang II coal power plant will use sea water for cooling, after which the heated water will be discharged back into the sea.
 This discharged water is usually between 5 and 11°C hotter than its original temperature.
 This “thermal water” threatens aquatic ecosystems, affecting the livelihoods of communities as well as the local ecology.